-Between July 1 and September 30, 2019, healthcare users made a total of 1,928,717 patient queries.
-Breaking down the queries by user type shows that 44% of the queries were performed by delegates of prescribers or pharmacists, 36% were performed by prescribers, 17% by pharmacists, and 3% by other non-prescribing healthcare professionals.
-The number of patient queries per month is continuing to increase, even with the overall decreases seen in the dispensing of monitored prescription drugs.
-Query volume increased by about 1% in Q3 2019 compared to Q2 2019, even though dispensing volume decreased slightly.
+Between April 1 and June 30 (Q2), 2020, healthcare users made a total of 1,975,643patient queries, a slight decrease compared to Q1 2020 by less than 1%.
+Breaking down the queries by user type shows that 42% of the queries were performed by delegates of prescribers or pharmacists, 37% were performed by prescribers, 17% by pharmacists, and 3% by other non-prescribing healthcare professionals.
+The number of patient queries per month is continuing to increase, even with the overall lack of significant increase seen in the dispensing of monitored prescription drugs.

-The WI ePDMP is currently connected to 21 other state PDMPs via the National Association of Boards of Pharmacy's PMP InterConnect (PMPi) and the RxCheck interstate data sharing hub.
-This allows healthcare users to expand the WI ePDMP patient query to return results from PDMPs in other states, including Wisconsin's border states of Minnesota, Michigan, Illinois, Iowa and Indiana.
+The WI ePDMP is currently connected to 24 other-state PDMPs in addition to the Military Health System via the National Association of Boards of Pharmacy's PMP InterConnect (PMPi) and the RxCheck interstate data sharing hub.
+This allows healthcare users to expand the WI ePDMP patient query to return results from PDMPs in other states, including Wisconsin's border states of Minnesota, Michigan, Illinois, Iowa, and Indiana.

 Healthcare professionals from 18 health systems in Wisconsin have one-click access to the PDMP from within their electronic health record (EHR) platform in order to facilitate patient queries within a provider's busy workflow.
-Figure 8 below shows that, in Q3 2019, over 47% of patient queries were through the direct EHR integration, which is up from 44% in Q2 2019.
+Figure 7 below shows that, in Q2 2020, over 53% of patient queries were through the direct EHR integration, which is up from 51% in Q4 2019, the first quarter where EHR integration accounted for more than 50% of queries.

-Authorized individuals from non-healthcare groups made a total of 417 requests for PDMP data in Q3 2019, which is a 2% increase over the previous quarter.
-Authorized law enforcement queries make up 70% of the non-healthcare queries.
+Authorized individuals from non-healthcare groups made a total of 480 requests for PDMP data in Q2 2020, which is a 10% increase over the previous quarter.
+Authorized law enforcement queries make up 71% of the non-healthcare queries.